 Students appreciate knowing that their teachers are on their side and that teachers will help them.
 As I first learn about my students as writers, I explain that I want to see where they are.
 Older students appreciate teachers not reteaching, which they rightfully see as boring.I’ve found that the writing prompt doesn’t matter much.
 As I read their writing, I’m gathering data.

-- To know areas where students need help.
+- identify areas where students need help.

-- To understand my students as writers.
+- understand my students as writers.